Alfa Romeo Stelvio Quadrifoglio Review & Prices

-With 510hp and all-wheel drive, the Alfa Romeo Stelvio Quadrifoglio is as rapid around corners as it is in a straight line, but its interior and quality and infotainment system are less impressive
+With 510hp and all-wheel drive, the Alfa Romeo Stelvio Quadrifoglio is as rapid around corners as it is in a straight line, but its interior quality is less impressive

 You’d assume that, as a sort of jacked-up Giulia Quadrifoglio, the Alfa Romeo Stelvio Quadrifoglio would feel a lot less fun to drive.
 The truth is, it’s an absolute hoot

 At least there’s a new 8.8-inch infotainment system on the latest version of the Stelvio Quadrifoglio, plus new traffic jam assist, lane-keeping and adaptive cruise control tech.
 The new infotainment has an updated user interface and an added page to see performance data, too.

 This recent update to the Stelvio also added a new 21-inch wheel option, new paint colours and different LED rear lights.

 The SUV styling brings with a higher driving position than the Giulia Quadrifoglio, though the sporty seats are just as comfortable and provide lots of support.
 There’s enough room in the back for two adults, but the middle seat is a bit too tight to add another.

 Boot space is a strong point and there’s enough room for a couple of large suitcases plus a few more soft bags.
 Fold the seats down and you’ll have no trouble getting a bike inside, though you’ll have to lift it up into the tailgate.
 The rear styling of the Stelvio means rearward visibility isn’t very good, but a reversing camera helps mitigate this.